Are you thinking of setting up a limited company for your business?

 What documents are needed to form a limited company?

-Whether you decide to register the limited company yourself or use a company formation agent, registration documents for your limited company will need to be submitted to Companies House before you can start trading.
+Whether you decide to register as a limited company yourself or use a company formation agent, registration documents for your limited company will need to be submitted to Companies House before you can start trading.
+These are:

 What should I do after registering a limited company?

 Once you have registered as a limited company you’ll be sent a Certificate of Incorporation confirming the company’s existence and showing the company number and date of formation.

 You must now register your limited company with HMRC within three months of starting trading or risk a penalty – HMRC should contact you automatically at the company’s registered office asking you to do so.